-- 1. Any student or parent who has knowledge of conduct in violation of this rule or any student who feels he/she has been bullied in violation of this rule should immediately report the conduct to the school administrator who has responsibility for all investigations of student misconduct including bullying.
+- 1. Any student or parent who has knowledge of conduct in violation of this rule or any student who feels he/she has been harassed or bullied in violation of this rule should immediately report the conduct to the school administrator who has responsibility for all investigations of student misconduct.
 A student or parent may also report the conduct to a teacher or counselor who will be responsible for notifying the school administrator the same day.
-This report may be made anonymously. - 2.
-The school administrator shall investigate immediately all reports of bullying made pursuant to the provisions of this rule.
-Such investigation must include any action or appropriate responses that may be taken immediately to address the bullying conduct wherever it takes place.
-The parents of the bully and the targeted student(s) shall be notified on a regular, periodic basis of the progress and the findings of the investigation and of any remedial action that has been taken. - 3.
-The school administrator will be responsible for working with the school counselors and other community resources to provide information and/or follow-up services to support the targeted student and to educate the student engaging in bullying behavior on the effects of bullying and the prevention of bullying.
+This report may be made anonymously via the district's Safe Schools Alert tip line. - 2.
+The school administrator shall investigate immediately all reports made pursuant to the provisions of this rule.
+Such investigation must include any action or appropriate responses that may be taken immediately to address the conduct wherever it takes place.
+The parents of both the harassing or bullying student(s) and the targeted student(s) shall be notified of the findings of the investigation and of any remedial action that has been taken. - 3.
+The school administrator will be responsible for working with the school counselors and other community resources to provide information and/or follow-up services to support the targeted student and to educate the student(s) engaging in harassing or bullying behavior on the effects of bullying and the prevention of bullying.
 In addition, the school administrator and school counselors will be responsible for determining if the bullying behavior is a violation of law required to be reported to law enforcement under Indiana law based upon their reasonable belief.
 Such determination should be made as soon as possible and once this determination is made, the report should be made immediately to law enforcement. - 4.
-False reporting of bullying conduct as defined in this rule by a student shall be considered a violation of this rule and will result in any appropriate disciplinary action or sanctions if the investigation of the report finds it to be false. - 5.
-A violation of this rule prohibiting bullying may result in any appropriate disciplinary action or sanction, including suspension and/or expulsion. - 6.
-Counseling, corrective discipline, and/or referral to law enforcement will be used to change the behavior of the perpetrator.
+False reporting of harassing or bullying conduct as defined in this rule by a student shall be considered a violation of this rule and will result in any appropriate disciplinary action or sanctions if the investigation of the report finds it to be false. - 5.
+A violation of this rule may result in any appropriate disciplinary action or sanction, including suspension and/or expulsion. - 6.
+Counseling, corrective discipline, and/or referral to law enforcement will be used to change the behavior of the perpetrator(s).
 This includes appropriate intervention(s), restoration of a positive climate, and support for victims and others impacted by the bullying. - 7.
 Educational outreach and training will be provided to school personnel, parents, and students concerning the identification, prevention, and intervention in bullying. - 8.
 All schools in the corporation are encouraged to engage students, staff and parents in meaningful discussions about the negative aspects of bullying.
 The parent involvement may be through parent organizations already in place in each school.